YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Why do some online reviews feel convincing but still deserve caution?

 A detailed review can be helpful, especially when the patient explains the consultation, the surgical day, the recovery, the donor area, and the final result with clear photos over time.
-I respect genuine patient sharing because it can help others understand the emotional and practical side of surgery.
+Genuine patient sharing can help others understand the emotional and practical side of surgery.

 But not every review deserves the same weight.
 Some reviews feel unusually polished, overly structured, or too close to clinic advertising.
 Some focus only on the package, hotel, airport transfer, and friendliness while saying very little about surgical planning.